timeplus-io/docs/docs/destination.md

 You can apply streaming analysis in Timeplus, then send the results to Snowflake.
 There are a few different ways to make it happen:

 1. You can send the streaming results to Confluent Cloud or Kafka.
 Then leverage the [Snowflake sink in Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-snowflake-sink.html) to move the data into Snowflake.
 This approach will achieve lower latency.
-Please note the Confluent Cloud Kafka cluster need reside in the same cloud vendor and region, for example, both of them in us-west-1 of AWS.
+Please note the Confluent Cloud Kafka cluster needs to reside in the same cloud vendor and region, for example, both of them in us-west-1 of AWS.
 By default, the table in Snowflake will be created with the same name of the Kafka topic and the JSON document is saved in a TEXT column `RECORD_CONTENT`

 ```mermaid
 flowchart LR